twbs/bootstrap/docs/layout/grid.md

 ### Variable width content

 Use `col-{breakpoint}-auto` classes to size columns based on the natural width of their content.
-Use these classes in conjunction with [horizontal alignment](#horizontal-alignment) classes for centering layouts with uneven column sizes as viewport width changes.

 <div class="bd-example-row">
 {% example html %}